 Tip #3: Logo Usage

 Your logo is the most important element of your brand.
-You will be surprised at what people will try to do to it.
+You will be surprised at what people will try to do with it.
+Even if they’re trying to help promote your company.
 Make it clear how the logo is to be used, such as

 - White Space – How much spacing should be around the logo?
 Use the logo or a part of the logo itself as a form of measurement.
 This prevents the need to find a ruler and makes it scalable to the size of the logo.

 - Color variations – Do you have options for full color, one color, and/or black & white?

 Although I usually discourage negativity, in this case, it is important to show how the logo should not be used as well.
 For example, if your logo should not appear in hot pink on a T-shirt.
 However, a reversed-out version may be appropriate.
 We suggest you have various different versions and sizes saved that you can give to anyone who would like to use your logo.